chpc-uofu/workflows-with-snakemake/Exercises/Exercise3/README.md

 # Exercise 3 - Running snakemake on a cluster

-Copy your Snakefile from Exercise 2 (or use the Snakefile from the Exercise2 solutions folder) into this directory, for execution with the bash script run_workflow.sh.
+Copy your Snakefile from Exercise 2 into this directory, (or use the provided Snakefile) for execution with the bash script run_workflow.sh.

+Take a look at the profiles/notchpeak/config.v9+.yaml file.
+This profile sets the default resources to use on the cluster, and then

+For older versions of snakemake (version 7 or earlier) the Slurm interface is different.
+The file cluster.yaml
 Take a look at the cluster.yaml file.
 Notice that it defines the cluster name, partition name, and account, along with the (very short) time that a job is allowed to run and the number of nodes per job.